 (e) if no member is present or if no member other than the CEO is present, by the CEO or a person authorised by the CEO.

-9. Voting at council or committee meetings — s.
-5.25(1)(d)
+9. Voting to be open (Act s.
+5.25(1)(d))

 Voting at a council or committee meeting is to be conducted so that no voter’s vote is secret.

-10. Revoking or changing decisions made at council or committee meetings — s.
-5.25(1)(e)
+10. Revoking or changing decisions (Act s.
+5.25(1)(e))

 (1) If a decision has been made at a council or a committee meeting then any motion to revoke or change the decision must be supported —